 Note: Many people, when their hands start to get tired from exercises, want to immediately stretch their hands.
 The best thing you could do is just to let your hands fall beside you and relax.
 After they get some blood flowing back through them, then you can stretch.

-One of the things I see most classical guitarists doing, is using more bodily tension than is necessary for the task that they are currently performing.
+One of the things I see most classical guitarists doing is using more bodily tension than is necessary for the task that they are currently performing.

 Everything we do requires a certain amount of muscle tension.
-Everything from simply standing to sleeping walking around, and playing the classical guitar.
+Everything from simply standing to sleeping to walking around, and playing the classical guitar.
 Everything has an appropriate amount of tension.

-One of the ways we can get into trouble, is when our amount of tension is not matched with the task at hand.
+One of the ways we can get into trouble is when our amount of tension is not matched with the task at hand.